sfallahadl/aws-gitops-workshop/content/30_gitops_deployments/gitops_dashboard.md

 ![Trace4](/images/gitops/trace4.png)

 This way you can also go from a deployed image back to the source code.
 This journey is only possible with Codefresh, because Codefresh has visibility both to the CI and the CD part of the process.

+You can also go to the Git hash view and the pipeline view right from the GitOps dashboard as well.